 If pavement is more your style, take your dog for a stroll in the Gaffer District – Corning's Main Streets.
-We strolled along the wide sidwalks, window shopping at the variety of boutiques, galleries, and glass shops.
-After resting a bit in Centerway Square, we headed over the recently renovated Centerway Bridge which connects Market Street to the Corning Museum of Glass.
+We strolled along the wide sidewalks, window shopping at the variety of boutiques, galleries, and glass shops.
+After resting a bit in Centerway Square, we headed over Centerway Bridge which connects Market Street to the Corning Museum of Glass.
 While Baxter and Kosar didn't enjoy the maze and finding the animal prints as much as I did, you can't beat the views of the rolling hills and Chemung River.

 We could have easily spent 2-3 more days in the area - there were so many other great parks in the Steuben that we didn't have time to explore.
 I know we'll be back to discover more Finger Lakes dog-friendly hikes.
 If you're traveling with your pups during the dog days of summer – or any other part of the year for that matter – Baxter, Kosar and I hope you'll enjoy our favorite hikes!

 A dog-lover and outdoor enthusiast, Apryl also wrote a guest blog post about dog-friendly hotels.

 Other wonderful dog-friendly trails in Steuben include the Mitchellsville Gorge Trail and Huckleberry Bog Trail—two sections of the Finger Lakes Trail—and Mossy Bank Park which also has a challenging mountain bike trail, picnic area, and playground nearby.